moliver28/research-handbook/content/handbook/engineering/releases/_index.md

 1. **Deploy** - The patch release package is deployed and tested to the GitLab Release instance.
 1. **Release** - Release managers publish the packages associated with the patch release.

+Details of the patch release
-Details of the patch release lifecycle can be found on the [patch release documentation], including the [patch release runbook for GitLab engineers] and the [patch release runbook for release managers].
+Details of the patch release lifecycle can be found on the [patch release section], including the [patch release runbook for GitLab engineers] and the [patch release runbook for release managers].

 ### Patch release information dashboard